Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 - You seem to be constantly battling soreness, stiffness, and recurring injuries

-In this article, we’ll address five common signs that you need to step back and take your recovery more seriously, as well as quick fixes that will help you recover faster today.
+In this article, we’ll address five common signs that you should rethink your recovery routine, and two easy fixes that will help you recover faster today.

 What is Recovery, Anyway?